SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The first time a `IConnection` is used (for example, by sending a message) the listener fires and the admin features is applied.
 A further benefit of doing the auto declarations in a listener is that, if the connection is dropped for any reason (for example, broker death, network glitch, and others), they are applied again when the connection is re-established.

->NOTE: Queues declared this way must have fixed names - either explicitly declared or generated by the framework for `AnonymousQueue` instances.
+>Queues declared this way must have fixed names - either explicitly declared or generated by the framework for `AnonymousQueue` instances.
 Anonymous queues are non-durable, exclusive, and auto-deleting.

 >IMPORTANT: Automatic declaration is performed only when the `CachingConnectionFactory` cache mode is `CHANNEL` (the default).